Theranos Founder Elizabeth Holmes Seeks Investors For New Company - Slashdot

 The phrase "A fool and their money are soon parted" is supposed to be a warning, not a lifestyle goal.

+Of course, this works because the fool thinks he's more clever than the fools that came before him.

+Fools aren't put off by a sharp dealer's history of path ethical lapses because they imagine that attitude being put to work for their benefit... this time.

-She should be in a cell next to Bernie Madoff (Score:2)
+She should be in a cell next to Bernie Madoff (Score:4, Informative)

 What she did was fraud, pure and simple.